Differences between Regular Credit Cards vs. Credit Cards against FD

 Conclusion

-Secured credit cards give the same benefits as regular credit cards on purchases made with them, such as reward points, coupons, discounts, etc. Additionally, they provide an interest-free credit period and impose financial costs for late payments of credit card bills.
+Secured credit cards provide the same benefits as regular credit cards on purchases made, such as reward points, coupons, discounts, etc. Additionally, they offer an interest-free credit period and impose financial costs for late payments of credit card bills.

-For those with a poor credit rating, little income, or who are not eligible for a regular credit card, a credit card against a fixed deposit works well.
+For those with a poor credit rating, little income, or not eligible for a regular credit card, a credit card against a fixed deposit works well.

-Just be cautious not to touch the FD funds until they have matured.
+Be cautious about touching the FD funds once they have matured.
 Nevertheless, getting a regular credit card or a credit card backed by FD serves a similar purpose.
 Of course, one must be a disciplined spender to use them wisely.

 You have already rated this article